 The most successful coach or athlete wants to be the best rewarded.
 He yearns for the recognition that comes from being the highest paid in his profession.

-I’m not saying envy fuels all competition, but it surely powers plenty of it.
+Envy does not fuel all competition, but it powers plenty of it.

 7. Envy afflicts the finest of people.

 One day Moses began to be the subject of slander from his sister and brother.
 Miriam is in all the children’s story books as the big sister who took care of her baby brother down in the bulrushes.
 We so admire this lady.
 And, Aaron was the head of the priestly line at this time.
 These are great people.